 - Process alignment: Do your sales processes align with your goals and customer needs?

-- Communication: Do you have clear communication among sales, marketing, and leadership teams?
+- Communication: Do you have clear communication between sales, marketing, and leadership teams?

 Checklist: How to fix the problems you find in your audit